ChorusOne/fastsync/README.md

 # Fastsync

-Fastsync transfers files between machines as fast as the network allows.
+Fastsync transfers files and/or directories between machines as fast as the network allows.
 Tools that transfer files over a single TCP connection — what `rsync`, `scp`, and even raw `netcat` do — often fail to saturate the network link.
 This is due to [head-of-line blocking][tcp-hol].
 Opening multiple TCP connections can bring a significant boost in transfer speed.

 Fastsync targets the following use case: